 4.33 The Local Plan identifies about 20 hectares of land within Beaumont Park, the eastern portion of which is suitable for employment development.
 The site will be brought forward for development by the city council.
-Within the site it is possible to include a gypsy and traveller transit provision.

 Policy SL06 Strategic Site 5: Beaumont Park